-The importance of optimizing dietary oils and fats is a common theme in health news and with health practitioners.
-In this Natural Truth post, we will consider our need to control oils and fats in our diet, and cover what we believe are the most important guidelines for this practice.
+The importance of optimizing dietary fats and oils is a common and recurring theme for both health-minded people and professional health practitioners.
+In this Natural Truth post, we will consider our need to control or optimize fats and oils in our diet, and cover what we believe are the most important and certain guidelines for this practice.

-At one point or another, and especially of you live in an affluent country, you likely have been advised to reduce or change the mix of oils and fats in your diet – whether at school, at work, by a physician, or by a health-focused and well-intentioned friend.
+At one point or another, and especially if you live in an affluent country, you likely have been advised to reduce, change, or perhaps increase the amount of fats and oils in your diet – whether via news pieces or scientific papers, by your physician, or by a well-intentioned friend.

-Olives – Rich In One Of Nature’s Most Healthy Oils
+Olives – Rich In One Of Nature’s Healthiest Dietary Oils

-Unfortunately, and as with other nutritional health areas today (such as the companion topic of carbohydrate optimization), the advice we get is often ambiguous or contradictory.
-And this is not simply a matter of differing opinions.
-In fact, the scientific consensus regarding ideal fat and oil consumption is now more fractured than it once was and clearly changing, based on both newer research and fresh investigations of older studies.
+Unfortunately, and as with other controversial nutritional health areas today (including the companion or reciprocal topic of carbohydrate optimization), the advice we get regarding fat and oil consumption is often contradictory.
+And crucially, this is not simply a matter of differing personal opinions.
+In fact, scientific views today regarding our ideal amount fat and oil consumption are now: 1) highly divergent and opposed, 2) far more fractured than they once were (with a clear low-fat/high-carb orthodoxy and a growing high-fat/low-carb contrarian view), and 3) perhaps gradually but significantly changing, or even reversing.
+In the last case, this change is owing both to newer and more fat-friendly research findings, along with fresh re-examination and criticism of earlier fat-adverse studies (for a recap of the key scientific issues and controversies regarding aggregate fat and oil consumption, see OACS Fat Controversy).

-Another important factor influencing our ability to healthfully process oils and fats is our personal lifestyle, including effects from our environment.
-Our level of physical activity, the quality of our overall diet, and lifestyle factors like smoking, alcohol consumption, and chronic stress can influence the way, and how well, we metabolize oils and fats (see Exercise & Blood Lipids, Diet Quality & Fat Metabolism, Smoking & Fat Metabolism, Alcohol & Fat Metabolism, and Stress & Fat Metabolism).
+By contrast, another important factor influencing our ability to healthfully process fats and oils is our personal lifestyle, including a variety of effects from our environment.
+In addition, our level of exercise and physical activity, the quality of our overall diet, and other lifestyle factors like smoking, alcohol consumption, and chronic stress can significantly influence the way, and ultimately how well, we metabolize fats and oils (see NEJM Exercise & Blood Lipids, SD Diet Quality & Fat Metabolism, NCBI Smoking & Fat Metabolism, LWW Alcohol & Fat Metabolism, and NCBI Stress & Fat Metabolism).

 Fat & Oil Optimization